What to do About Warts

 Common warts grow most often on the hands, but they may be anywhere on the body.
 They are rough, shaped like a dome, and gray-brown in color.

-- Periungual warts grow under and around the toenails and fingernails.
-They look like rough bumps with an uneven surface and border.
-They can affect nail growth.
+- Periungual Warts: These warts grow under and around the toenails and fingernails.
+They have a rough, uneven surface and can cause discomfort by impacting nail growth.
+Periungual warts can be a problem if they interfere with nail function or cause pain.

 Symptoms of Warts